 Our Board is appointed annually at the Annual General Meeting by the Network’s members.
 The Board has responsibility for developing the strategic direction of the Network and its subsequent work programme, which is agreed by the wider membership.
 Meetings are held quarterly in different locations around England and Wales and agendas and minutes of each meeting are published.

-Chairman and Police and Crime Commissioner for North Yorkshire
+Chairman and Police, Fire and Crime Commissioner for North Yorkshire

 Julia also plays a prominent role in championing the needs of the public and victims at a national level.
 She holds the national portfolio amongst PCCs for transparency and accountability, which involves contributing to the transition programme of the Independent Police Complaints Commission, as well as the reform of the police complaints system.
 Before becoming North Yorkshire’s Police and Crime Commissioner, Julia ran her own business which specialised in working with the public sector, including the police and the NHS.Find out more about Julia